Causemo/api-doc/sections/api/1/sdk/devices.md

         - `model`: The device name
     - Params
       - _none_
+    - Response
+      - A JSON object representing the `app`, containing its `appProduct` and its `trigger`.
+It will also return a `transactionId` needed for subsequent API calls for this session.
+      - The `transactionId` should be held for the duration of the SDK session
     - Try it:
       - Replace `<AUTH_TOKEN>` with authenticated token provided
       ```